curious-containers/curious-containers.github.io/_docs/010-red-beginners-guide.md

 faice agent cwl --disable-pull ./grepwrap-cli-docker.cwl ./job.yml
 ```

 The `--disable-pull` flag is required, because we are referencing a local container image and not a URI pointing to a registry.

+A directory called `outputs` was created, which is temporarily mounted as Docker volume to exchange files between the container and the host.
+It contains the result files.

 ## RED (faice agent)